zenixls2/arbbot/README.md

 ## Naive way of using prebuilt windows binary:

 Download artifacts from the github action tab.
-Uzip the artifact.zip, and put `.envrc` file inside the `arbbot` folder.
+Uzip the artifact.zip, and put `.envrc` file inside the `artifact` folder.
+There's one `.envrc.example` file in the repository root.
+You could download and modify/rename it to `.envrc`.

 ```bash
 coinspot_key=xxx